Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_platform/guide.en-gb.md

 >
 > Special cases:
 >
-> - If you need to migrate an **Exchange or Zimbra PRO** account to an **E-mail Pro** or **Zimbra STARTER** account, you must ensure that your email accounts do not exceed 10 GB (E-mail Pro) or 15 GB (Zimbra STARTER).
-Collaborative features, calendar and contact synchronization are not available on E-mail Pro or Zimbra STARTER and cannot be migrated.
+> - If you need to migrate an **Exchange or Zimbra PRO** account to an **Email Pro** or **Zimbra STARTER** account, you must ensure that your email accounts do not exceed 10 GB (Email Pro) or 15 GB (Zimbra STARTER).
+Collaborative features, calendar and contact synchronization are not available on Email Pro or Zimbra STARTER and cannot be migrated.
-> - If you need to migrate an **Exchange, E-mail Pro or Zimbra** account to an **MX Plan** account, you must ensure that your email account does not exceed 5 GB.
+> - If you need to migrate an **Exchange, Email Pro or Zimbra** account to an **MX Plan** account, you must ensure that your email account does not exceed 5 GB.
 Collaborative features, calendar and contact synchronization are not available on MX Plan and cannot be migrated.

 #### Rename